 Finally, consider these additional tips for accelerating your caching:

-- Avoid the exploded format cache.
-It takes longer to generate and is more cumbersome to move around.
-Stay with the default compact format.
+- Avoid the exploded format cache; it takes longer to generate and is more cumbersome to move around.
+Use the default compact format.

 - Sometimes antivirus software can drain resources from the cache generation, especially if the new files are being scanned at creation time.
 If you suspect that your antivirus software is competing with ArcGIS Server for memory or CPU resources, get permission from your system administrator to temporarily disable or suppress the antivirus software while you build the cache.

 - When you analyze your map document before publishing, fix as many of the performance warnings as possible.
-For example, you will see an analyzer warning if your dataset does not have a spatial index.
+For example, an analyzer warning appears if your dataset does not have a spatial index.
 Taking the time to build a spatial index could result in faster map service draw times and tile creation.